Rakibul25/Ecommerce_flutter_bloc/README.md

 ### Initial Page

-- The initial state of the application, the user will be asked to search for a product.
+- The initial state of this application, the user will be asked to search for a product.
 They can easily do so by entering a search query using the provided search bar.
 <img src="https://github.com/Rakibul25/Ecommerce_flutter_bloc/blob/main/ss/initial.jpg" width="330" height="660">

 ### Not Found Anything